 Contraindications*: Do not use during pregnancy.
 Because it most likely contains traces of arsenic, it should only be used for short periods.

-In Traditional Chinese Medicine (TCM), hematite are plants that belong to the 'Herbs that anchor and calm the Spirit' category.
-These herbs are substances that tranquilize the mind and treat symptoms such as restlessness, palpitations, anxiety or insomnia.
+In Traditional Chinese Medicine (TCM), Dai Zhe Shi belongs to the 'Herbs that anchor and calm the Spirit' category.
+These herbs are substances that tranquilize the Mind and treat symptoms such as restlessness, palpitations, anxiety or insomnia.
 They tend to have sedative properties by weighing the Qi downwards and should generally be used for a limited time only.

-Furthermore hematite are plants that are Cold in nature.
-This means that hematite typically help people who have too much "heat" in their body.
+Furthermore Dai Zhe Shi is Cold in nature.
+This means that Dai Zhe Shi typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition hematite can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Dai Zhe Shi can help restore a harmonious balance between Yin and Yang.

-Hematite also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like hematite tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+Dai Zhe Shi also tastes Bitter.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Dai Zhe Shi tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such hematite are thought to target the Stomach, the Heart, the Liver and the Pericardium.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Dai Zhe Shi is thought to target the Stomach, the Heart, the Liver and the Pericardium.
 In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to regulating blood flow, the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 The Pericardium is also called the "heart protector".
 It is the first line of defence for the Heart against external pathogenic influences